Eric Russell (athlete): Sport administration

 Russell has served in several positions in disabled athletics including as a coach, sport administrator, and sport event director.
 He was the Chairman of Athletics at the International Stoke Mandeville Games Federation from 1978 to 1988.
 After realising that he had achieved all of his initial goals, Russell resigned from his position as Chairman of Athletics in 1988.
 He also served as an international Paralympic classifier in athletics.
 Russell was the inaugural Representative for the South-Pacific Region on the International Paralympic Committee.
 He resigned from this role in 1993 because of the politics within the sport.

 Recognition

-Russell became a Member of the Order of the British Empire in 1981 for service to "handicapped sport".
+Russell became a Member of the Order of the British Empire in the 1981 Birthday Honours for service to "the handicapped in the field of sport".
 In that year, he received an Advance Australia Award.
 In 2007, he was made a life member of the Wheelchair Sports Association of South Australia.
 The Eric Russell Male Athlete of the Meet Award, issued by the Sporting Wheelies and Disabled Association, is named in Russell's honour; he was the first coordinator and later a state administrator of the organisation.